outdreamer/build-a-cure-1/docs/to_do.md

     - adaptive/reusable rewards: storing functions by relevance or abstraction
     - on-demand rewards: storing function-generating methods/interfaces
     - reward potential-maximization: storing derivation method core functions

+  - what does emotion interface map to?
+    - emotion functions involve:
+      - assigning cause
+      - directing intent
+      - perspective/layer switching
+    - emotions are used as a cause, a standard, and an output, allowing for variance injection due to current lack of measurability
+    - they can capture sub-nets or trajectory nets on the interface network

   - apply your other solution to election security:
     - given a range of expected votes in a category, how much does final result deviate from expected votes